MrEnder0/ver-cmp/README.md

 ver-cmp --ver1 0.2.3 --ver2 0.2.1
 ```

-Returns the following
+This script returns the following

 ```bash
 0.2.3
 ```

 > [!TIP]
-> You can use the -c or --compare flag to return a 0 1 or 2 for greater, less, or equal respectively to easily pipe the output to other commands
+> Wanted to pipe this into another command or use it in a script‽ well I got you; use the -c or --compare flag to return a 0 1 or 2 for greater, less, or equal too respectively

 ## Library